Dracula Has Risen from the Grave

 Dracula Has Risen from the Grave is a 1968 British supernatural horror film directed by Freddie Francis and produced by Hammer Film Productions.
 It is the fourth entry in Hammer's Dracula series, and the third to feature Christopher Lee as Count Dracula.
-The film stars Rupert Davies as a clergyman who exorcises Dracula's castle, and in doing so, unwittingly resurrects the Count from the dead.
+The film stars Rupert Davies as Monsignor Ernest Mueller, a clergyman who exorcises Dracula's castle, and in doing so, unwittingly resurrects the Count from the dead.

-Dracula Has Risen from the Grave also stars Veronica Carlson, Barry Andrews, Barbara Ewing, Ewan Hooper, and Michael Ripper.
+Dracula Has Risen from the Grave also stars Veronica Carlson, Barry Andrews, Barbara Ewing, Ewan Hooper and Michael Ripper.
 It was followed by Taste the Blood of Dracula in 1970.

 Plot

 In an East European village, a young altar boy discovers the corpse of a young woman crammed inside a church bell, another victim of Count Dracula.
 One year later 1896, following the events of the previous film, Dracula has been destroyed.
 Monsignor Ernst Mueller comes to the village on a routine visit only to find the altar boy is now a frightened mute and the priest has lost his faith.
 The villagers refuse to attend Mass at the church because the shadow of Dracula's castle touches it.
 To bring to an end the villagers' fears, Mueller climbs to the castle to exorcise it.

 The terrified priest follows only partway up the mountain, and Mueller continues alone.
 As he exorcises the castle, attaching a large metal cross to its gate, a thunderstorm occurs.
 The fleeing priest stumbles and is knocked unconscious when his head strikes a rock.
 The blood from the head wound trickles into a frozen stream through a crack in the ice and onto the lips of Dracula, reviving him.
 Mueller returns to the village, reassures the villagers, and returns to his home city of Kleinenberg, where he lives with his widowed sister-in-law, Anna.

 Unknown to Mueller, Dracula takes control of the priest.
 Furious that his castle is now barred to him, Dracula forces the enslaved priest to reveal the name of the exorcist.
 The priest desecrates a coffin to provide a sleeping place for Dracula and leads him to Kleinenberg, where the Count determines to take his revenge on Mueller's beautiful niece, Maria.
 Dracula enslaves a tavern girl named Zena.
 Zena almost succeeds in bringing Maria under Dracula's power, but Maria's boyfriend Paul, who lives and works in the bakery beneath the tavern, rescues her.
 Dracula kills Zena and orders the priest to destroy her corpse before she turns into a vampire, so the priest burns her body in the bakery ovens.
 The priest then helps Dracula locate Maria.
 Dracula climbs over the rooftops of nearby buildings, enters Maria's room, and bites her.